 Coloured surfaces on the road are often used to indicate bus and cycle lanes.
 At present, there are more vehicles on the road and, as such, clear surface markings are needed to ensure the flow of traffic remains smooth and decongestion is reduced where possible.

 Importantly, coloured surfacing on major roads should be coordinated and consistent to enhance the message of traffic signs and road markings.
 In some studies, coloured road surfacing has also been shown to lower traffic speeds on trunk roads.

 At present, coloured surfaces have no legal status.
 That means there is no ‘official’ guidance around what a coloured surface should indicate on any given road.
-This is because it is difficult to achieve a consistent agreement between highways authorities on colour systems.
-Nevertheless, coloured surfacing is being widely used in tandem with signs and road markings to improve the operation of roads, leading to greater safety.
+This is because it is difficult to achieve a consistent agreement between highway authorities on colour systems.
+Nevertheless, the coloured surfacing is being widely used in tandem with signs and road markings to improve the operation of roads, leading to greater safety.

 In many cases, where coloured surfaces have been used in combination with road signs and markings at junctions and links with particularly poor accident records, it has been shown to yield a high accident saving when used in combination with other measures.

 What does red road surfacing mean?